- Price: 5 USD/month or 50 USD/year

 This setting is auto-filled when you configure the extension via the wizard in the Flarum admin dashboard.

-In the Flarum extension settings, copy the Flarum API Key value and paste it here.
+In the Flarum extension settings, copy the Shared API Key value and paste it here.

-You cannot use another Flarum API key, it has to be the one shown in the Flarum extension settings because it’s also used for url signing and reverse authentication by Flarum.
+You cannot use another Flarum API key, it has to be the value shown in the Flarum extension settings because it’s also used for url signing and reverse authentication by Flarum.

 Flarum User ID